The Ultimate Guide to the Best Dumplings in NYC

 Here’s where to get the best dumplings in NYC:

-When looking for the best dumplings in NYC, your first stop should be White Bear.
+When looking for the best dumplings in NYC, it's easy to get overwhelmed.
+You may opt for a food tour in NYC to sample several, or you may take to research to find the best spot in town.
+Either way, your first stop should be White Bear.
 The menu boasts over 30 items, but don't let the options overwhelm you; what you're after is the “Number 6,” as it's commonly known inside this tiny restaurant.

 The “Number 6” is a dozen silky and tender pork-stuffed wontons that are excellent on their own, but reach a whole new level of greatness when smothered in house-made chili oil.